Paumtz713/WRO-2026_FUTURE-ENGINEERS_SUPERIORES/README.md

 ## Project Overview & Abstract

 We present the **development and implementation of an autonomous vehicle** designed for the **World Robot Olympiad 2026 – Future Engineers** category.
-This robot is the direct evolution of our 2025 competition vehicle, rebuilt from the ground up with a **3D-printed chassis**, a new **HuskyLens AI camera**, and a refined **Arduino-based control architecture**.
+This robot is the direct evolution of our 2025 competition vehicle — which reached the international final — rebuilt from the ground up with a **fully 3D-printed chassis**, a new **HuskyLens AI camera**, and a refined **Arduino Nano-based control architecture**.

-The **Future Engineers** category requires a self-driving car to complete two challenges:
+The **Future Engineers** category requires a self-driving car to complete two challenges autonomously:

-1. **Open Challenge** — Complete **3 laps** autonomously.
-Starting position, direction (CW/CCW), and inner wall distance (600 mm or 1000 mm) are randomized each run.
+1. **Open Challenge** — Complete **3 laps** on a track whose inner wall distance (600 mm or 1000 mm), starting position, and driving direction (CW/CCW) are randomized each run.
-2. **Obstacle Challenge** — Complete **3 laps** reacting to colored traffic pillars (red → pass right, green → pass left), then perform a **parallel parking maneuver** in a magenta-delimited bay (width: 20 cm, length: 1.5× robot length).
+2. **Obstacle Challenge** — Complete **3 laps** reacting to colored traffic pillars (red → pass right, green → pass left), then perform a **parallel parking maneuver** inside a magenta-delimited bay (fixed width: 20 cm, length: 1.5× robot length).

-**Key 2026 changes we addressed in our design:**
+**Key 2026 rule changes we addressed in our design:**
-- Variable inner corridor width (600 mm or 1000 mm) — requires adaptive speed and steering
+- Variable inner corridor width (600 mm or 1000 mm) → requires adaptive speed logic
-- Parking points only awarded if at least one full lap is completed
+- Parking bonus points only awarded if at least one full lap is completed (WRO 2026 rule 8 & 10)
+- Surprise rule may apply at the international final (WRO 2026 rule 6)
-- New documentation rubric with 5 engineering criteria (30 points total)
+- New documentation rubric with 5 engineering criteria (30 points total, Appendix C)

 Documentation (this repository) accounts for **~25% of the total score (30/122 points)**.